A Semi-supervised Learning Approach for B-line Detection in Lung Ultrasound Images: Experimental Results

 Fig. 3 shows some examples of the detected B-lines.
-It is obvious that the method in \cite{anantrasirichai2017line} relies heavily on localising the detected pleural line, which may result a wrong position or assign a vertical artifact as a B-line.
-In contrast, our method detects B-lines without the need of localising pleural lines and have ability of distinguishing the true B-lines from the bright vertical lines that look similar to the B-lines.
-However, for some obscure B-lines, our method still has miss detections or extra detections.
+It is obvious that the method in \cite{anantrasirichai2017line} relies heavily on localising the detected pleural line, which may result in a wrong position or in classing a vertical artifact as a B-line.
+In contrast, our method detects B-lines without the need for localising pleural lines and has the ability to distinguish the true B-lines from the bright vertical lines that only look similar to B-lines.
+Nevertheless, for some obscure B-lines, our method still presents some miss detections or false positives.